dubtcs/AxtEngine/README.md

 AxtEngine - Abstract Engine

 That's the best name I could come up with.

-This will be used as a "engine" to practice 3D rendering techniques
+Using TheCherno's game engine seires as a guide, this was created to learn how game engines work and better my understanding of graphics.

 Run GENERATE.bat to create VS2022 solution and project files, open AxtEngine.sln and build.